 17700 Planning and Environmental Law6cp; block, distributed over 3 Weeks: Week 1 & Week 3 consists of 3 days (Thursday evening 6pm-9pm, Friday and Saturday full days); Week 2 is one weekday evening (6pm - 9pm) between Week 1 & Week 3

 There are course requisites for this subject.
 See access conditions.

-Legislative controls and processes applicable to pollution control, contaminated land management, heritage and biodiversity, the operation of the Land and Environment Court NSW, appeals to and from this court, legal method and ethical professional practice as it relates to planning and environmental law are also identified and engaged with in this subject.
+Legislative controls and processes applicable to native title, pollution control, contaminated land management, heritage and biodiversity, the operation of the Land and Environment Court NSW, appeals to and from this court, legal method and ethical professional practice as it relates to planning and environmental law are also identified and engaged with in this subject.

 Autumn session, City campus